-The School District of Marathon works collaboratively with the Wisconsin Virtual School for "Online Programs" when necessary.
-There are no other "Virtual Schools" that lie within the School District of Marathon resident attendance area.
-To see a complete list of operating "Virtual Schools" within the State please refer to the Department of Public Instruction website at: dpi.wi.gov/imt/digital-learning/virtual-schools
+The School District of Marathon City works collaboratively with the Wisconsin Virtual School for "Online Programs" when necessary.
+There are no other "Virtual Schools" that lie within the School District of Marathon City resident attendance area.
+To see a complete list of operating "Virtual Schools" within the State please refer to the Department of Public Instruction website at:

+https://dpi.wi.gov/imt/digital-learning/collaborative